bestia-dev/cargo_crev_web/README.md

 <https://web.crev.dev/rust-reviews/crates>

-## cargo-crev
+## Motivation

-Cargo-crev is a system of review for rust crates in crates.io.
+Cargo-crev is a system of review for Rust crates in crates.io.
 <https://github.com/crev-dev/cargo-crev>
 Originally it is a CLI that programmers use on their local machines while developing.
+The installation of cargo-crev is complicated and involving.
 I would like to make a public cargo-crev web app to query reviews globally.
-The installation of cargo-crev is complicated and involving.
-Having a web app will be very good for promoting the system.
+Having a web app will be very good for promoting the crev system.
-The basis of cargo-crev is a list of trusted individuals.
-For the web it would be a broader number of people to achieve more understanding in the community.
+This web app will try to show all publicly available reviews, so the community will have a broader understanding of the reviews and crates.
-The same machine will have the web server and the git repository for cargo-crev.
+The web server will use cargo-crev internally to fetch the reviews.

 ## CREV - Rust code reviews - Raise awareness

 Please, spread this info !\
 Open source code needs a community effort to express trustworthiness.\
-Start with reading the reviews of the crates you use.
-Example: [web.crev.dev/rust-reviews/crates](https://web.crev.dev/rust-reviews/crates) \
+Start with reading the reviews of the crates on [web.crev.dev](https://web.crev.dev/rust-reviews/crates). \
-Than install the CLI [cargo-crev](https://github.com/crev-dev/cargo-crev)\.
-Read the [Getting Started guide](https://github.com/crev-dev/cargo-crev/blob/master/cargo-crev/src/doc/getting_started.md). \
+Then install the GUI [cargo_crev_reviews](https://crates.io/crates/cargo_crev_reviews) or the CLI [cargo-crev](https://github.com/crev-dev/cargo-crev)\.
-On your Rust project, verify the trustworthiness of all dependencies, including transient dependencies with `cargo crev verify`\
-Write a new review ! \
+Your personal reviews are most important.
+If you have a boss, he will sooner or later ask you if you reviewed all the dependencies.
+With [cargo_crev_reviews](https://crates.io/crates/cargo_crev_reviews) you have a basic tool to do that. \
+Write your reviews!
 Describe the crates you trust.
-Or warn about the crate versions you think are dangerous.\
-Help other developers, inform them and share your opinion.\
+Or warn about the crate versions you think are dangerous.
+Publish and share your opinion with other developers.\

 ## crates.io and lib.rs

 A similar web page is also created by @Kornelski at <https://lib.rs/crates/num-traits/crev>.
 lib.rs is an alternative index to crates.io.
-Crates.io is official rust-lang server, focused more on the trusted storage of crates.
-It does near to nothing for searching a crate.
-Lib.rs is more focused on making easier to find a crate in a category.
-The code is still stored on crates.io.
-So the trust of authenticity of the code is high.
+Crates.io is the official Rust-lang storage of crates source code that is trusted and immutable.
+Lib.rs is focused on searching for crates in a categories with handy additional information.

 ## warp

-Warp is a web server written in rust.
+Warp is a web server written in Rust.
 <https://github.com/seanmonstar/warp>
 It will listen on port 8051 listens to http.

 ## Google vm

-One beta working server is installed on my google vm.
+A working web server is installed on my google vm.
 There is a nginx server reverse proxy that accepts https http2 on 443 and relay to internal 8051.
 Nginx also redirects all http 80 to https 443.
 In sites-available/default I added this lines:

 ```nginx